samueldsingh/data-engineering/interview_questions/17-file-handling.md

 ```

 2. **Writing to a JSON File:**

+`json.dump()` method is a way of writing JSON to a file.
+The JSON package has the “dump” function which directly writes the dictionary to a file in the form of JSON, without needing to convert it into an actual JSON object.
+It takes 2 parameters:

+- `dictionary` – the name of a dictionary which should be converted to a JSON object.
+- `file pointer` – pointer of the file opened in write or append mode.

 You can create a dictionary representing JSON data and then write it to a file using the following code: